hellerve/blog/wip/Building_Worlds.md

 Time and again we hear that software engineers should behave more like civil engineers.
 We’re careless, our projects often fail, and all in all we’re lacking professionalism.
-All of this is true, and yet I disagree.
+All of this is true, and yet I disagree with the conclusion.

 To me, software engineering is nothing like civil engineering.
 We’re mostly unencumbered by the rules of the real world.
 There is no physical environment